jacobtochoa/Final-Project/README.md

-# Final-Project
+# Tire Shop
-This program offers a clean, easy-to-use interface to submit an order directly from Soicy Tires.
+This program offers a clean, easy-to-use interface to submit an order directly from A Tire Shop.
 This program is used to submit orders directly to a tire shop.

 It starts with a friendly title for the shop details.